AmanSharma061/CLipcart/README.md

-# Clip Cart - E-commerce Web App
+# ClipKart - E-commerce Web App

-Clip Cart is a full-fledged E-commerce web App Built using MERN STACK
+ClipKart is a full-fledged E-commerce web App Built using MERN STACK

 ## Table of Contents